tc39/notes/meetings/2019-06/june-4.md

 DE: We're really talking about a series of editorial changes.

-LBR: Should we do this as a staged proposal in a separate repository?
+LEO: Should we do this as a staged proposal in a separate repository?

 DE: I think it'd be best to coordinate via a GitHub issue in ecma262.
 We can work with online contributors that way.
 I'll write this up, help coordinate, and do reviews.